nishananzr/rag-quote-retrieval-system/README.md

 ## Project Overview

-The objective of this project was to build a system that can understand natural language queries and retrieve relevant quotes from the `Abirate/english_quotes` dataset.
+The objective of this project was to build a system that can understand natural language queries and retrieve relevant quotes from the **Abirate/english_quotes:** [https://huggingface.co/datasets/Abirate/english_quotes](https://huggingface.co/datasets/Abirate/english_quotes)dataset.
 The workflow involved the entire lifecycle of a modern NLP application: in-depth data analysis and cleaning, fine-tuning a sentence embedding model, building and evaluating a RAG pipeline, and deploying a user-friendly web application.

 ## Features